DavidHamlin/CS-331-Simple-Server/README.md

 The server files implement HTTP servers that can be configured to respond with different data, authentication mechanisms, and ports.
 The core server script is `server1.py`, which can be instantiated with different configurations.

 - **Basic Server (`server1.py`):** A customizable HTTP server that supports Basic Authentication and includes a checksum for response integrity.
-- **Multiple Instances:** You can run multiple server instances with different settings using the `server_manager.py` script.

 ### 3. Load Balancer File (`load_balancer.py`)